Jzhyang1/Monomer/Use.md

 # Syntax

-Monomer can be executed via command line interface (CLI) or
+Monomer can be executed via command line interface (CLI) or through visual interface.

- 1. Basic Literals
- 2. Operators
- 3. Variables
- 4. Groups
- 5. Structured Values
- 6. Comments

-## Basic Literals
+## CLI
+The command line interface can be used for shell script or
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDk1NTM5MzcsNzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbMTcwNTIyMzc2NSw3MzA5OTgxMTZdfQ==
 -->